1. What is included with admission?

 Paid admission includes your visit to the Nature Museum where you can see exhibits about the mountain and North Carolina, a documentary film theater, restaurant and gift shop.
-You will also be able to walk through the Animal Habitats where you can see black bears, cougars, deer, otters and an eagle.
-The Mile High Swinging Bridge and visitors center is at the very top of the mountain.
-You can access the hiking trails from the parking area at the Bridge also.
+You will also be able to walk through the Animal Habitats where you can see black bears, cougars, otters and eagles.
+The Mile High Swinging Bridge and Top Shop visitors’ center is at the very top of the mountain.
+You also can access the hiking trails from the parking area at the bridge.

-No. Parking is included w/ the cost of admission.
+No. Parking is included with the cost of admission.

-3. Is it per car or per person?
+3. Is admission charged per car or per person?

 4. Are the animals close enough to see?